-1. Applicable permits must be obtained from Garden City, Idaho Department of Water Resources (IDWR), Idaho Department of Lands (IDL), and United States Army Corp of Engineers (USACE).
+1. Applicable permits must be obtained from Garden City, IDWR, and USACE.

-2. New or substantially improved structures within the River Zone shall be restricted to those which are required by public necessity (for example, bridges or water pumps, hazard signs), for public recreation (for example, the Greenbelt, controlled access points to the river, or river viewing platforms), or for wildlife habitat improvements (for example, vegetation, nesting structures) provided that the use/encroachment:

-a.
-Meets the approval of the federal emergency management agency and national flood insurance program and does not jeopardize the city's participation in the national flood insurance program.

-b.
-Is designed to protect the banks of the river and mitigate adverse effects (for example a river overlook may be elevated so that vegetation can be maintained)

-c.
-Has been approved through the conditional use permit process.
+2. New or substantially improved structures within the River Zone shall be restricted to those which are required by public necessity (for example, bridges or water pumps, hazard signs), for public recreation (for example, the Greenbelt, controlled access points to the river, or river viewing platforms), or for wildlife habitat improvements (for example, vegetation, nesting structures) provided that the use/encroachment: - a.
+Meets the approval of the federal emergency management agency and national flood insurance program and does not jeopardize the city's participation in the national flood insurance program. - b.
+Allowed structures should be designed to protect the banks of the river and mitigate adverse effects (for example a river overlook may be elevated so that vegetation can be maintained) - c.
+No structure shall be allowed without approval granted through the conditional use permit process or as otherwise designated by the Garden City Council.
 3. Nonpublic structures, including fencing, signage, benches, bike racks, etc. are not allowed.
 4. Streambank Stabilization.
 Where streambank stabilization is required, fifteen feet (15') wide strip of vegetation to cover a minimum of 70% of the river frontage shall be required.
 In situations where structural stabilization measures (such as riprap, gabbing) are deemed necessary, the design of the structure shall include overplanting with vegetation and the deliberate enhancement of fish habitat.

-5. Application of chemicals

-a.
-No use of restricted use chemicals or soil sterilant regulated by Idaho Department of Agriculture will be allowed within the River Zone.

-b.
-No use of pesticides, herbicides, fertilizers will be allowed unless approved by regulatory agencies that have jurisdiction over the Boise River.

-c.
-All applications of pesticides, herbicides and fertilizers shall be done by a licensed applicator and applied at minimum application rates and
+5. Application of chemicals - a.
+No use of restricted use chemicals or soil sterilant regulated by Idaho Department of Agriculture will be allowed within the River Zone. - b.
+No use of pesticides, herbicides, fertilizers will be allowed unless approved by regulatory agencies that have jurisdiction over the Boise River. - c.
+All applications of pesticides, herbicides and fertilizers shall be done by a licensed applicator and applied at minimum application rates and shall be limited to two (2) times a calendar year unless otherwise approved by the Garden City Public Works Department. - d.

-Commented [BT58]: Any stabilization work will also involve permits from USACE, IDWR and IDL.
-These agencies may have conflicting or additional regulations.
-FEMA may also have regulations.

-Also, using the term "river frontage" creates confusion as it is not precise.
-Are you thinking the OHWM or the riverbank tip?

-Commented [JT59R58]: Changed to streambank.

-shall be limited to two (2) times a calendar year unless otherwise approved by the Garden City Public Works Department.

-d.
 The application of dormant oil sprays and insecticidal soap within the River Zone may be used throughout the growing season as needed.

-6. No person shall damage, transplant or remove any tree or plant or injure the bark, or pick the flowers or seeds, of any tree or plant, nor shall any person attach any rope, wire or other contrivance to any tree or plant, nor shall any person dig in or otherwise disturb grass areas, or in any other way injure or impair the River Zone without an approved permit from agencies having jurisdiction.
-The following provisions shall be verified for the approval of a Garden City permit, unless superceded by other agency regulations:
+6. No person shall damage, transplant or remove any tree or plant or injure the bark, or pick the flowers or seeds, of any tree or plant, nor shall any person attach any rope, wire or other contrivance to any tree or plant, nor shall any person dig in or otherwise disturb grass areas, or in any other way injure or impair the River Zone without an approved permit.
+The following provisions shall be verified for the approval of a permit: